Solinst Model 407 Stainless Steel Bladder Pumps

 Stock Check Availability

-The bladder ensures that drive air or gas does not contact the sample, thus avoiding degassing or contamination of the sample.
-Pumps are rugged and long lasting.
-Teflon bladders are ideal for dedication, while less expensive polyethylene bladders are available for those that prefer to change bladders after each use.
+The bladder ensures that drive air or gas does not contact the sample, thus avoiding degassing or contamination.
+Pumps are rugged and long-lasting.
+Teflon bladders are ideal for dedication, while less expensive polyethylene bladders are available for those who prefer to change bladders after each use.
 Bladders and intake filters are easily replaced in the field in just a few minutes.
-No special tools required.
+No special tools are required.

 Excellent for either regular flow or low flow sampling, the stainless steel pumps can lift from depths up to 500 ft (150 m) below grade.